Precision in every step of the process

-- The billet enters the rotary piercing mill where a hydraulic ram feeds the billet between heavy rollers that drive it over a piercing point, producing a tube hollow.
+- The billet enters the rotary piercing mill where a pneumatic ram feeds the billet between heavy rollers that drive it over a piercing point, producing a tube hollow.

 - While still hot, the tubes or pipes are reduced in size in a stretch reducing mill, which produces shells.

 - After cooling, the shell is either cold worked on a draw bench, which pulls it through the stationary die and over a mandrel, or on a cold pilger mill, which cold reduces it by driving the shell over a tapered mandrel and through rotating dies.
 These processes both improve grain structure and surface condition; increase hardness; and reduce the product to the desired size and thickness within extremely close tolerances.